Structure implies multiplicity

 E and C are three notes apart, C and D are two notes apart, D and E two notes apart.
 Just as the distance around the circle of fifths between forms the interval pattern 3-2-2, M2-M2 occurs three times, M2-m2 occurs twice, and m2-M2 occurs twice.

-Cardinality equals variety and structure implies multiplicity are true of all collections with Myhill's property or maximal evenness.
+Cardinality equals variety and structure implies multiplicity are true of all collections with Myhill's property.